spectrocloud/librarium/content/docs/12-enterprise-version/06-air-gap-repo.md

 <br />

-1. The first milestone is to download the Open Virtual Appliance (OVA) image and deploy the instance hosting the private repository supporting the airgap environment.
+1. The first phase of installation is to download the Open Virtual Appliance (OVA) image and deploy the instance hosting the private repository that supports the airgap environment.

 2. The private Spectro Cloud repository is initialized, and all the Palette-required artifacts are downloaded and available.